jdhitsolutions/PSScriptTools/README.md

 Install-Module PSScriptTools
 ```

-or in PowerShell Core:
+or in PowerShell 7:

 ```powershell
 Install-Module PSScriptTools -scope CurrentUser
 ```

 Starting in v2.2.0, the module was restructured to better support Desktop and Core editions.
-It is recommended that you uninstall any version older than 2.2.0 and then install the latest version from the PowerShell Gallery.
+But starting with version 2.13.0, the module design has reverted.
+All commands will be exported.
+Anything that is platform specific should be handled on a per command basis.
+It is assumed you will be running this module in Windows PowerShell 5.1 or PowerShell 7.

 ```powershell
 Uninstall-Module PSScriptTools -allversions